 How Baby Boomers Are Spending Time Online and Why it Matters

-While Baby Boomers might currently be gaining traction on social media thanks to the viral nature of memes, there are other reasons you might want to fix your gaze on the older generation.
+While Baby Boomers might currently be gaining traction on social media thanks to the viral nature of memes, there are other reasons you might want to fix your gaze on the older online customer.
 However, to really understand this demographic, you’ll first need to know what defines them and what they’re actually doing online.

-While the years that define generations are sometimes hotly contested, it’s pretty widely accepted that ‘Baby Boomers’ were born between 1946 and 1964.
+It’s pretty widely accepted that ‘Baby Boomers’ were born between 1946 and 1964.
 The name references a post-World War II increase in births and the resulting generation of around 72.5 million people.

 So, what are all these aging Boomers doing with their time?
 Many of them have reached retirement after being highly influential in shaping the technology we use every day.
 It might surprise you to find out that not only are the majority of them frequently using social media, but they also have distinct preferences when it comes to which platforms they use.